A school trip to Paris in 2002

 Most of the group plus a couple of extras in one of the rooms late at night.

 On our first full day, we went off to Louis Vuitton’s gaff for some bubbly.
 Yes, we did.
 We were taken on a tour through the Louis Vuitton workshop – sorry, atelier – first.
 It’s all hand-made.
 It’s not even high-tech.
 I vividly remember watching someone polish the shiny gold corners of a trunk using a toothbrush.
 They were cutting that iconic leather into shape and all the shavings and strips got thrown in bins.
-We weren’t allowed to take any of them home as souvenirs, even though they were unwanted because nothing imperfect is ever allowed to leave the atelier.
-I guess that makes sense but no one’s going to see a scrap of offcut leather and mistake it for an imperfect handbag, are they?
+We weren’t allowed to take any of them home as souvenirs, even though they were unwanted, because nothing imperfect is ever allowed to leave the atelier.
+I guess that makes sense but no one’s going to see a scrap of offcut leather half an inch wide and mistake it for an imperfect handbag, are they?

 A lady in the Louis Vuitton atelier polishing a trunk.